openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Credential Offer - Cross-Device (with Information Pre-Submitted by the End-User) {#use-case-4}

 The End-User is starting a job at a new employer.
 An employer has requested the End-User to upload certain documents to the employee portal.
 A few days later, the End-User receives an email from the employer notifying her that the employee Credential is ready and asking her to scan a QR code to retrieve it.
 The End-User scans the QR code with her smartphone, which opens her Wallet.
-Meanwhile, the End-User has received a text message with a PIN code to her smartphone.
-After entering that PIN code in the Wallet for security reasons, the End-User confirms the Credential issuance, and receives Credential into the Wallet.
+Meanwhile, the End-User has received a text message with a Transaction Code to her smartphone.
+After entering that Transaction Code in the Wallet for security reasons, the End-User confirms the Credential issuance, and receives Credential into the Wallet.

 ## Credential Offer - Cross-Device & Deferred {#use-case-5}